All Episodes

 And it goes on, and it was the Clinton campaign.

-The document described a report redacted the person one was rumored to be a former KGB SVR officer.
+The document described a report redacted that person one was rumored to be a former KGB SVR officer.

-In addition, in late December 2016, Department Attorney Bruce Orr told SSA, FBI agent, that he had met with Glenn Simpson and Simpson had assessed the person was a RIS officer who was central in connecting Trump to Russia.
+In addition, in late December 2016, Department Attorney Bruce Orr told SSA, FBI agent, that he had met with Glenn Simpson and Simpson had assessed that person was, was a RIS officer who was central in connecting Trump to Russia.

 Friday's declassification suggests Steele's sources were part of a Russian interference effort, was immediately highlighted by Trump allies, et cetera, et cetera.